What Makes Me a Strong Candidate

 My research excellence extends beyond academic publications.
 In the last two years, I have achieved a rare milestone among computational materials scientists: translating innovative modelling ideas into real-world technology on a path towards commercialisation.

 In 2025, I submitted a patent application (US63/848,509) with the Australian start-up TQ Transistors on a new class of two-dimensional materials structures for semiconductors, based on my modelling results.
-In 2026, I successfully secured Australia’s Economic Accelerator (AEA) Ignite funding, ”From Lab to Fab: Advancing a New Low-Energy Transistor Towards Large-scale Manufacturing” (IG250200225), with A$650K to further develop the technology and assemble an experimental team for practical fabrication.
+In 2026, I successfully led and secured Australia’s Economic Accelerator (AEA) Ignite funding, ”From Lab to Fab: Advancing a New Low-Energy Transistor Towards Large-scale Manufacturing” (IG250200225), with A$650K to further develop the technology and assemble an experimental team for practical fabrication.

 Growing from computational models to a large team involving both modelling and experimental talents, I have left a strong research footprint in developing next-generation low-energy electronics in Australia.